Loading

 What is the composite material for car bumpers?

-Composite materials are engineered materials made from two or more constituent materials with significantly different physical or chemical properties.
-When combined, these materials create a product that has enhanced properties compared to the individual components.
-In the context of car bumpers, composites are used to achieve a balance of strength, weight, and cost-effectiveness.
+Composite materials are engineered materials made from two or more constituent materials with different physical or chemical properties.
+The combination of these materials creates a new material with improved or entirely different characteristics compared to the individual components.

-- Weight Reduction: Composites are generally lighter than traditional materials like steel, which can improve fuel efficiency and vehicle handling.
+• Lightweight: Composite bumpers are significantly lighter than metal bumpers, which can improve fuel efficiency and reduce overall vehicle weight.

 What is OEM bumper made of?